This feature is available on the Enterprise plan.

 When updating a field’s sharing settings to be more restrictive, you’ll be notified if it’s a part of any saved views shared with others.
-If you proceed with restricting sharing settings, the field will be removed from these views for all users.
-That way you can always be sure that all users with access to a given view are seeing the same thing.
+If you proceed with restricting sharing settings, the field will be removed from these views for all.
+That way you can always be sure that all members with access to a given view are seeing the same thing.

 A note on following a field with restricted sharing settings